 Your child is headed to school!
 It might be their first preschool experience or maybe they are old pros in elementary school.
 A question all parents have is how did they grow up so fast?
 As they are growing, you can help them stay healthy with nutritious food, exercise and immunizations.
 Below you will find information about school aged immunizations.
 Also, look at the school requirements and the childhood immunization schedule.

 Immunizing your School Aged Child

-Your child has received many vaccinations that have helped built their immunity to several diseases.
-As they enter school, many immunizations are required.
-Talk to your health care provider about what is recommended at your child’s age and also take a moment to make sure that their immunizations are up to date.
-No one likes a shot, and although they your child is now aware that a trip to the doctor may mean a shot, it is still hard.
-Remember, the shot only takes a moment, but the disease they are being protected against would be a lot more painful to them I the long run.
+Your child has received many vaccinations that have helped built his/her immunity to several diseases.
+As s/he enters school, many immunizations are required.
+Talk to your health care provider about what is recommended at your child’s age.
+Also take a moment to make sure that his/her immunizations are up to date.
+No one likes a shot.
+Although your child is probably aware that a trip to the doctor may mean a shot, it is still not fun going when it does mean getting a shot.
+Remember, the shot only takes a moment, but the disease he or she is being protected against would be a lot more painful in the long run.

 To prepare yourself

 - Bring your child’s immunization record to the visit with you.

 - Know what vaccines your child should be getting.